bitcoin-sv-specs/brfc-paymail/src/04-01-basic-address-resolution.md

 ## Sender Request

-The `capabilities.pki` path returns a URI template.
+The `capabilities.paymentDestination` path returns a URI template.
 Senders should replace the `{alias}` and `{domain.tld}` template parameters with the values from the receiver's paymail handle and then make an HTTP POST request against this URI.

 The body of the POST request _MUST_ have a content type of `application/json` and _MUST_ conform to the following schema: